Tuxdude/repobuddy/README.md

 -   Sync up the latest config file, and update the local set of repos.
 -   Switch between different configs seamlessly in the same local copy.

-Inspired by Google's Android repo tool, this tool provides a much simpler way to managing multiple GIT repos in a project.
+Inspired by Google's Android repo tool, but much simpler to configure, customize and manage a project with multiple Git repositories.